SacredData/Lary/README.md

 pgp_msg saved.
 ```

-Your PGP string will then be accessible from pgp_msg.
+Your PGP string will then be accessible from `pgpmsg`.

 #### Play back a message